Westminster's Wild Kingdom

 No, we are not the Serengeti plains of Africa, but for a suburban community, Westminster has a surprising abundance of wildlife.
 Much of this diversity is no doubt attributable to the 2,500 acres of open space that, when combined with parks, golf courses and private parks, preserves nearly one-third of the city's land area from development.

 Some of Westminster's wildlife has been reported in the local media.
-Twice in the past five years, a mountain lion was spotted along Big Dry Creek and Tanglewood Creek in the vicinity of 128th Avenue and Huron Street.
-Not long ago, a black bear appeared in city open space along Walnut Creek near the southwest corner of 108th Avenue and Wadsworth Parkway.
-Several years ago, an elk took up temporary residence on the Pillar of Fire land at 88th Avenue and Federal Boulevard.
+A mountain lion was spotted along Big Dry Creek and Tanglewood Creek in the vicinity of 128th Avenue and Huron Street.
+A black bear appeared in city open space along Walnut Creek near the southwest corner of 108th Avenue and Wadsworth Parkway.
+An elk took up temporary residence on the Pillar of Fire land at 88th Avenue and Federal Boulevard.
 Mule deer occasionally frequent the Big Dry Creek corridor.

 Foxes are a common sight within the city's open space areas and golf courses and are fairly tolerant of human activity.
-One fox family is currently residing in a north-central Westminster town home complex.
 Coyotes are also permanent Westminster residents and can be seen (and heard) along the Big Dry Creek Open Space, especially the area north of Front Range Community College.

 Prairie dogs are in abundance along the Big Dry Creek trail between U.S. 36 and 128th Avenue, as well as the Hyland Ponds Open Space at 100th Avenue and Sheridan Boulevard.
 The prairie dogs attract numerous raptors, including bald eagles, red-tailed hawks and Swainson hawks.